bekk/bekk-christmas/post/react/wip-swr.md

 ```
 The first argument is the cache *key*, and the second argument is the *fetcher function* used to fetch data.
 Noteworthy here is that the fetcher function parameters must match the cache key argument.

-The `data object is either `undefined` (which happens when initially loading) or data from the cache. `error is `undefined` Unless the fetcher function has thrown an exception or rejected the promise.
+The `data object is either `undefined` (which happens when initially loading) or data from the cache. `error` is `undefined` unless the fetcher function has thrown an exception or rejected the promise.

 A typical fetcher function can look along the lines of this:
 ```js